jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   AssertionError: TypeError not raised

 because the :ref:`function<functions>` call matches the signature.
-I undo the change to make the test pass
+I undo the change to get back the :ref:`TypeError` and make the test pass

 .. code-block:: python